 Several skills have to be learned on the job, and this is emphasized in professions that are service and healthcare-oriented.
 In fact, nearly all healthcare jobs require clinical duties or shadowing tasks before applicants can even be considered for positions.
 For one, physicians aren’t eligible for specific medical licensing exams without these hands-on clinical experiences, observerships, and residencies.
 Even for these education-based professions, the importance of experience cannot be overstated.
 Experiences allow them to build industry know-how based on real situations, beyond the confines of lessons.

-Consider all Credentials
+Consider all Credentials When Hiring

 There’s no question that you want to hire someone who has relevant skills and experiences.
 And it’s reasonable to assume that a person with a regular college degree will easily fit the bill.
 However, as we’ve mentioned earlier, there are now alternatives to traditional education and training.
 While a traditional degree may have been the norm for financial careers like accounting, remote learning has changed this.
 An online bachelors in accounting is now just as valid, as skills such as strategic and forensic accounting are taught by industry experts using state-recognized curriculums.
 This means that graduates of these programs are just as prepared to take the certified public accountant exam, and become certified public accountants.
 Graduates of online programs in other industries are also good contenders for the workforce given that they have the necessary skills and credentials.
 In today’s modern education landscape, online degrees from top universities must be considered the same as regular degrees.
 Especially as in the new normal remote education will become increasingly popular for young professionals.